albertzak/open/readme.md

   - or creation/deletion may take very long (weeks for offline nodes?)
     - how to show in the editor what nodes run what code?
       - only if i want to see that, and then preferably in plain text as well
+  - there is a dynamically bound fn to register a cleanup handler for a process
+    - very manual, easy to forget
+    - need a more general purpose clean up mechanism, `(finally ...)` ?

 dynamically changing sets of ~things/nodes~:
+  - anything that can't be put in the text ahead of time
   - web clients?
   - programmatically spawned processes?
     - that don't have a correspondence in text